Universal geometry of two-neutron halos and Borromean Efimov states close to dissociation: Conclusion

 \section{Conclusion}

 In summary, this work presents a general picture of the geometric properties of trimer halos formed by a core and two particles, extending previous findings to the whole spectrum of three-body bound states, including Efimov states.
 It appears that close to the three-body dissociation threshold of any state, the trimer forms an extended halo with universal geometric properties that are given by the universal laws described in Ref.~\cite{Fedorov1994a} away from the particle's resonance, and by the laws recently found in Ref.~\cite{Hongo2022} close to the particles' resonance.
 Both limits can be understood in the hyper-spherical picture, which shows that the shape of the trimer is independent of its size at the three-body dissociation threshold.
 In the first (off-resonant) limit, the trimer's size increases logarithmically with vanishing trimer binding energy, while it increases almost as the inverse of the binding energy in the second (resonant) limit.
-This universality is independent of the Efimov effect, and thus applies indistinctly to all states, including Efimov states.
-Upon completion on this work, a related study~\cite{Pang2023} reported an extension of the formula Eq.~(\ref{eq:SquareRadiusRatioTer}) using effective-field theory techniques.
+This halo universality is independent of the Efimov effect, and thus applies indistinctly to all states, including Efimov states.
+It may be evidenced experimentally in two-neutron halo nuclei or ultracold atomic mixtures.
+Upon completion of this work, a related study~\cite{Pang2023} reported an extension of the formula Eq.~(\ref{eq:SquareRadiusRatioTer}) using effective-field theory techniques.